Victoria Beckham (album): Singles

 "Not Such an Innocent Girl" was released on 17 September 2001 as the lead single from the album.
 In the United Kingdom, the single faced competition in a hugely hyped chart battle with Kylie Minogue's single "Can't Get You Out of My Head".
 On the chart date of 29 September 2001, "Not Such an Innocent Girl" debuted at number six on the UK Singles Chart with first week sales of 35,000 units, while "Can't Get You Out of My Head" debuted at number one with first week sales of 306,000 units.
 It has sold about 80,263 copies altogether, becoming the 163rd best seller of 2001.

+After renewed interest in the song in 2026, the single climbed to number 1 of the iTunes singles charts in the United Kingdom, Ireland, Spain, Singapore, Argentina, Luxembourg, and the United Arab Emirates as well as the top 5 in Australia, Brazil, Norway, Panama, Portugal, and the Netherlands.
+On 23 January 2026, the song peaked at number one on both the UK Singles Downloads and UK Singles Sales charts, respectively.

-"A Mind of Its Own" was released on 11 February 2002 as the second single from her debut self-titled solo album (2001).
+"A Mind of Its Own" was released on 11 February 2002 as the second single from the album.
 It peaked and debuted at number six on the UK Singles Chart and sold 56,570 becoming the 173rd best seller of 2002.
 There is a French version of the song called "Mon cœur n'en fait qu'à sa tête" (an adaptation of the title into French, or "my heart does what it wants to do").

 A third single, "I Wish", was promoted but never materialised.
 The single version was a remix featuring Robbie Craig, and was performed on TV on Friday Night's All Wright.
 Following the announcement of Beckham's second pregnancy, the single was shelved.
 Beckham was dropped by Virgin Records along with fellow Spice Girls Emma Bunton and Melanie B, but a statement from her publicist denied reports, claiming: "No-one has been dropped.
 The Virgin deal has come to a natural end and both parties have decided not to continue."

 Critical reception

-Victoria Beckham received mixed-to-negative reviews by music critics, with criticism going towards Beckham's vocals, the songwriting, and the production.
-In retrospective reviews of solo albums by the Spice Girls however, Victoria Beckham has received positive reception, with some feeling that the album was overtly criticized and has been regarded as one of the best solo albums by a Spice Girl.
+Victoria Beckham was criticised for its vocals, songwriting, and production.
 Jacqueline Hodges from BBC Music described the album as "a mish-mash affair of gushy sentiment and wishy-washy RnB" whilst NME called the album "a new low in shameless pop slaggery".
 Hot Press editor Phil Udell noted that "Beckham's thin voice is buried amongst a studio creation that hints at R&B, garage and dance styling without taking it anywhere too radical."
 The South Wales Echo noted that Beckham's vocals were better than expected but that there were no "exceptional" tracks on the album.
-In a more positive review, Matthew Chisling from Allmusic wrote: "this collection of over-produced yet strong songs is a pleasantly enjoyable set."
+In a more positive review, Matthew Chisling from AllMusic wrote: "this collection of over-produced yet strong songs is a pleasantly enjoyable set."